The 30 Day Illusion: The Hormuz Blockade, Washington's Waiver, and India's True Energy Buffer

 The circulating rumor that India only has 25 to 30 days of fuel capacity stems from a misreading of specific inventory metrics.
 It is true that India holds approximately 144 million barrels of raw crude in specific onshore storage tanks, which equates to roughly 30 days of coverage.

-According to the Petroleum Ministry, India holds a combined buffer of over 250 million barrels of crude oil and refined petroleum products.
-This equals nearly 4,000 crore litres of energy security.
+When you account for the full picture, India holds a combined buffer of over 250 million barrels of crude oil and refined petroleum products.
+That is nearly 4,000 crore litres of energy security, distributed across four distinct layers:

 The Washington Waiver: Diplomacy or Desperation?

-The second major headline this week was US Treasury Secretary Scott Bessent issuing a 30 day emergency waiver to allow Indian refiners to purchase Russian oil stranded at sea.
+The second major headline this week was US Treasury Secretary Scott Bessent issuing a 30 day emergency waiver allowing Indian refiners to purchase Russian oil stranded at sea.

 The Macro Impact on the Rupee and CAD

-While the strategic reserves protect us from physical shortages, they do not protect us from the financial cost of $94 oil.
+Strategic reserves protect against physical shortages.
+They do not protect against the financial cost of $94 oil.

-For India, every single dollar increase in the price of a barrel of oil adds roughly $2 billion to our annual import bill.
+For India, every single dollar increase in the price of a barrel adds roughly $2 billion to our annual import bill.
+We currently import close to 89 percent of our crude requirements.

-We are currently importing close to 89 percent of our crude needs.
-A sustained blockade at Hormuz creates a cascading macroeconomic threat:
+A sustained Hormuz blockade creates a cascading macroeconomic threat:

-- Current Account Deficit: The import bill will widen significantly, erasing the gains made during the discounted Russian oil era.
+• Current Account Deficit: The import bill widens significantly, erasing the gains accumulated during the discounted Russian oil era

-- Currency Pressure: A higher import bill requires selling more Rupees to buy Dollars, forcing the RBI to intervene to prevent sharp depreciation.
+• Currency pressure: A higher import bill requires selling more Rupees to buy Dollars, forcing RBI intervention to contain sharp depreciation

-- Imported Inflation: Higher freight, insurance premiums, and rerouting costs feed directly into landed crude prices.
-If OMCs cannot pass these costs to the pump, their margins collapse.
-If they do pass them on, it hits transport and core inflation.
+• Imported inflation: Higher freight costs, war risk insurance premiums, and longer rerouting distances feed directly into landed crude prices.
+If OMCs absorb these costs, their margins collapse.
+If they pass them on, transport and core inflation accelerate.

 Leverage in a Fractured World